learn-co-curriculum/dsc-pivot-tables-pandas-lab/README.md

 In the cell below:

 * Group `df` by `'State'` and  `'Gender'`, and then slice both `'Deaths'` and `'Population'` from it.
-Chain the `.agg()` method to return the mean, min, max, and standard deviation these sliced columns.
+Chain the `.agg()` method to return the mean, min, max, and standard deviation of these sliced columns.

 **_NOTE:_** This only requires one line of code.

 By now, you've probably caught on that the code required to do this follows this pattern:    `([things to group by])[columns to slice].agg([aggregates to return])`

-Then, display the head of this of this new DataFrame.
+Then, display the head of this new DataFrame.

 ```python